 Market forces: A funny time to be an engineer

 This is an interesting and weird few decades to be a software engineer.
 On the whole, we don't know what we're doing.
 Everything we write is about as secure from attack as thick cardboard.
 Our chips and hardware are millions of times faster than it was 20 years ago but the experience of using a computer still feels much the same because our "improvements" to software have a funny treadmill quality on code efficiency.
 While this article contains many simplifications, there's something to be said for arguments to not call us "engineers," since that work is normally reserved for people applying hard science and rigor, which most of the time, we're not.

 But, with all that in mind: we're swimming in job opportunities.
 Code is terrible, but everyone wants someone who can write it.

-If it isn't clear: I don't think telling people to "just come in earlier" will work out too well for you if you manage software engineers.
-I understand the frustration, but I think one is better-suited demonstrating empathy.
+If it isn't clear: I don't think telling people to "just come in earlier" will work out too well for you.
+I understand the frustration, but I think this is better-suited demonstrating empathy.
 Chances are, there's a cost to cranking the easiest, surface-level knob.

-Similarly, we could make our foundations a lot more solid, but choose not to because it would require a ton of coordination which is less fun than re-building and re-building.
+Similarly, we could make our foundations a lot more solid, but choose not to because it would require a ton of coordination which is less fun than building and re-building.